ddev/ddev/docs/content/users/quickstart.md

 #### Non-Interactive Usage

-If you want to use `import-db` without answering prompts, you can use the `--src` flag to provide the path to the import asset.
+If you want to use the [`import-db`](../users/basics/commands.md#import-db) command without answering prompts, you can use the `--src` flag to provide the path to the import asset.
 If you’re importing an archive and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--src` flag.
 Examples:

 ```bash
 ddev import-db --src=/tmp/mydb.sql.gz